 You must submit the filled-out order form and then upload the file(s) you wish to have printed to your sage account Google Drive.
-Please share your file(s) from your Google Drive with the Tech Center Lab Aide email: techcenter(at)sage.edu so that we can download and print your images.
+Please share your file(s) from your Google Drive with the Tech Center Coordinator email: privio(at)sage.edu so that we can download and print your images.

-If you select the “Rush Order” option for an additional $25 fee you MUST speak with the Tech Center Coordinator, Olivia Privitera, to apprise her of your situation and when you need your file completed by so that she is aware of your timeline.
+If you select the “Rush Order” option for an additional $20 fee you MUST speak with the Tech Center Coordinator, Olivia Privitera, to apprise her of your situation and when you need your file completed by so that she is aware of your project timeline/deadline.

 The Tech Center has two Epson 4880 printers, one with Matte Black ink (MK) and one with Photo Black ink (PK).
 There is also an Epson 4900 printer capable of switching between Matte and Photo Black inks.
 Each printer can accept paper sizes up to 17 inches wide.
 These are self-service printers.
 If you have had instruction on how to print to these printers, you are welcome to log in and use them, provided you supply your own paper.